-- Congregation Yetev Lev d’Satmar cases Appellate 2nd Dept. 7-11-06, Court of Appeals NY 11-20-07, Orange County Supreme Court 2-9-06, Appellate 2nd Dept. 9-8-03, Kings City Supreme Court 8-22-08 (a multiplicity of trial court, Appellate Division and Court of Appeal’s decisions establishing New York law on the separation of church and state)
+- Congregation Yetev Lev d’Satmar cases Appellate 2nd Dept. 7-11-06, Court of Appeals NY 11-20-07, Orange County Supreme Court 2-9-06, Appellate 2nd Dept. 9-8-03, Kings City Supreme Court 8-22-08 (a multiplicity of trial court, Appellate Division and Court of Appeal’s decisions establishing New York law on freedom of religion and the separation of church and state)

 - First Nat’l Bank of Chicago v.
 Silver (compliance with NY Home Equity Theft Protection Act is mandatory pre-condition to residential foreclosure action)

 - HSBC v.
-Sofer, (improper assignment and lack of standing in mortgage foreclosure proceeding)
+Sofer, (lender lacks standing in mortgage foreclosure proceeding)